c-sanders/ScaleAndSetSize/README.md

 ===============================================================================

 This repository contains Python code which is responsible for the implementation of a GIMP Plugin.
-This Plugin is available in 3 different versions, and all of them can be used to scale and set the size of image.
+This Plugin is available in 3 different versions, and all of them can be used to scale and set the size of an image or images.
 Each of the 3 different versions of the Plugin are implemented by a different Python function.
 These
 3 functions are called;

 * scale_and_set_size_interactive